 What is the Scott Scholarship?

 In 2016 Colorado State University received a $53 million gift, the largest gift in university history, from the Walter Scott, Jr. family.
-Part of the gift provides funding for approximately 20 scholarships per year to exceptional freshmen engineering students ranging from $6,000 to $21,000 per year, renewable for up to four years of awards (five if in the biomedical engineering program), provided the recipient meets renewal criteria and maintains satisfactory academic performance in engineering.
+Part of the gift provides funding for approximately 25 scholarships per year to exceptional freshmen engineering students worth $22,000 per year to exceptional engineering students, renewable for up to four years of awards (five if in the biomedical engineering program), provided the recipient meets renewal criteria and maintains satisfactory academic performance in engineering.

 How do I apply?